-School District No. 42 meets the learning needs of approximately 15,000 students of all ages in Maple Ridge and Pitt Meadows.
-The District is committed to educational choice and an inclusive, local approach to special education.
-It has developed numerous skilled trades training partnerships with colleges and universities.
+School District No. 42 meets the learning needs of approximately 14,000 students of all ages in Maple Ridge and Pitt Meadows.
+We have developed numerous skilled trades training partnerships with colleges and universities, and are committed to educational choice and an inclusive, local approach to special education.

 Announcements and Accolades:

 Congratulations to all our amazing Maple Ridge - Pitt Meadows public school students, some of whom are celebrated in this annual Leaders of Tomorrow publication: http://goo.gl/u8uG78

 Congratulations to SD42 Deputy Superintendent Laurie Meston, who was recognized with a Citizen Campion Award from the Municipal Advisory Committee on Accessibility Issues earlier this month.
 The award recognizes individuals who demonstrate and/or promote the inclusion of persons with disabilities within everyday community living.

 Congratulations Jayda Long and Teanne Clements, who won silver and gold respectively in the Provincial Championship Skills Canada competition in hairdressing!

 We received some great feedback at our Your Voice, Your Neighbourhood Centre public workshop on February 10.
 Visit our Facebook page to see some great photos from the night.
 We will be reviewing all the feedback we received through the workshop and our online survey, and will present some options for public feedback at our February 25 open house.
 Pre-register for our Open House by email at email@example.com.
 Learn more about this consultation process here.